Tony-K-Seby/ExpenseWise/README.md

 # ExpenseWise
-A Banking Management System with expense tracking feature.
+A digital banking platform with expense tracking feature.